aponsero/CreateDB-BLASTP-Patric/README.md

 You can also modify
   - CD_HIT = change for another CD_HIT/BIN directory
+  - BIN = change for your own bin directory.

+  - CD_SIM = change if you want to modify the similarity parameter of CD-HIT.
+By default, set to 0.9.
   - MAIL_TYPE = change the mail type option.
-By default, "bea".
+By default set to "bea".

 ### Run ./submit
 this command will submit three jobs in queue.